coachaac/leaflet-wms-header/README.md

 Custom headers on Leaflet TileLayer WMS.
 It's a simple plugin that allow to set custom header for WMS interface.

+Added : Custom headers on Leaflet TileLayer.
+It's a simple plugin that allow to set custom header for TileLayer interface.
+I add to remove the "DomEvent.on( ... " stuff. not sure how to add it.

 It works with javascript and typescript without any dependencies!

 Based on https://github.com/Leaflet/Leaflet/issues/2091#issuecomment-302706529.